Reconcyl/eso/foam/builtins.md

 ## `~*`

-Executes the given block in the current call frame.
+Execute the given block in the current call frame.

 Usage: `a: block` → `call_stack.frames[0].extend_front(a)`